geotrev/undernet/app/docs/css.md

 <button>I have native browser button</button>
 ```

 By default, the `$style-scope` variable is set to an empty string, disabling it.
-It can be changed in `_config.scss`.

 ---
 <p class="has-text-end">Is this article inaccurate? <a href="https://github.com/geotrev/undernet/tree/master/app/docs/css.md">Edit this page on Github!</a></p>